Lauren Hogg: Stoneman Douglas High School shooting

 On February 14, 2018, Hogg was a freshman at Marjory Stoneman Douglas High School when a 19-year-old former student of the school entered the campus and started shooting with a semi-automatic rifle.
-Hogg was in a television production class when the shooting started; the fire alarm was activated and she believed it was possibly a prank because they had had a fire alarm drill earlier in the day.
+Hogg was in a television production class when the shooting started; the fire alarm was activated and she believed it was possibly a prank because they had a fire alarm drill earlier in the day.
 When Hogg and other students were in the stairwell after evacuating due to the alarm, she realized that it was not a prank after she saw students running out of the building.
 She went back to her classroom and unlocked a closet in the room and hid with other students.
 Hogg reunited with her brother and father later that day.
 Her friends Jaime Guttenberg, Alaina Petty, Alyssa Alhadeff, and Gina Montalto were killed in the shooting.